 What is Colostrum?

-Bovine colostrum is a perfectly safe supplement with no known drug interactions.
+Bovine colostrum is a perfectly safe supplement with no known drug interactions or side effects.
 Lactose-reduced colostrum with added lactase only contains a small amount of lactose, so it is generally safe for those who are lactose sensitive.
 However, it may pose a problem to those who are allergic to casein, the main protein in milk.
 Anyone who has ever had an anaphylactic reaction to dairy should not consume colostrum.

 While colostrum was intended for newborns, research suggests that it can impart a wide variety of potential benefits to adult humans as well, thanks to its robust nutrient profile.

 Balances the Immune System

 Colostrum contains high levels of antibodies that are designed to help your body fight bacteria, viruses, and other disease-causing agents.
 Research suggests that colostrum’s antibody levels are 100 times higher than in regular cow’s milk.
 These high antibody levels can help to balance your immune system and protect your gastrointestinal tract against potential gut-based infections, including both enteropathic and enterotoxic bacteria (E. coli, rotavirus, Cryptosporidium parvum, Shigella flexneri).
 Studies show that many of colostrum’s antibodies and immunoglobulins stay in the GI tract, which potentially allows them to attack and neutralize bacteria before they can ever enter your bloodstream.

 Your digestive system is integral to your health, breaking down the foods you eat and absorbing their vitamins and nutrients.
 A healthy gut can determine your overall health and wellbeing, but certain foods, stress, and environmental factors can harm your gut.
 Colostrum can help to heal your gut by increasing the surface area of your intestinal lining, which can improve the overall absorption of nutrients.